-The amount reported as cash and cash equivalents consists of cash on hand, cash in demand accounts, cash placed with the University, and a portion of cash placed with the State Treasury Special Purpose Investment Account ("SPIA").
+The amount reported as cash and cash equivalents consists of cash on hand, cash in demand accounts, and a portion of cash placed with the State Treasury Special Purpose Investment Account ("SPIA").

 In March 2015, SPIA enacted liquidity requirements limiting the amount of money SPIA participants could withdraw from their accounts.
 The portion considered liquid is calculated as forty percent of the previous three months' average daily balance.